 According to the Guttmacher Institute, when women and their partners have access to a wide range of contraceptive methods, they are better able to plan and space their births leading to positive health, social and economic outcomes for women, families and society.

 Contraceptive services and supplies can be costly.
-In particular long-acting methods, which are the most reliable can cost hundreds of dollars.
+In particular long-acting methods, which are the most reliable, can cost hundreds of dollars.

 Unless the federal and state governments provide funding for family planning services and supplies to help women meet these challenges, approximately 20 million women will not be able to afford contraceptive services and supplies.